catamphetamine/libphonenumber-js/METADATA.md

 Another example are U.S. Virgin Islands (national prefix `1`) whose phone numbers always start with a `340` area code because there's no other area code in this tiny (`346.36` square kilometers) island country.
 So it's common for its citizens to call `693-4800` instead of `(340) 693-4800`, and Google's `libphonenumber` handles this case by `national_prefix_for_parsing` being `1|([2-9]\d{6})$`.

+Another type of "prefix" is a ["carrier code"](https://www.voip-info.org/carrier-identification-codes/).
+If `national_prefix_transform_rule` is defined and `national_prefix_for_parsing` has more than one "capturing group", then the first "capturing group" is the "carrier code".
+If `national_prefix_transform_rule` is not defined and `national_prefix_for_parsing` has any "capturing groups", then the first "capturing group" is the "carrier code".

 ### `national_prefix_transform_rule`

 If `national_prefix_for_parsing` regular expression contains ["capturing groups"](https://www.regular-expressions.info/refcapture.html) (parentheses), then `national_prefix_transform_rule` defines how a national phone number is parsed into a [national (significant) number](https://github.com/catamphetamine/libphonenumber-js#national-significant-number).
 So, in a way, they're the "two side of one coin", being "alter egos" of each other: whenever `national_prefix_for_parsing` removes a "significant" part of a phone number, it does so with a "capturing group", so that `national_prefix_transform_rule` would immediately put it back.